davedawkins/Sutil/README.md

 100% sure on the recovery strategy.
 It's a good test case so I've left it this way in the way, but a quicker fix by far would have been to bind to the outer `<code>` or `<pre>` elements.

+## DevTools

+### Current Status
+This is a working proof-of-concept.
+To activate, you'll need to clone/download the repo and then:

+In Chrome:
+- `Settings -> More tools.. -> Extensions`
+- Click `Load unpacked`
+- Select the repo's `devtools` folder

+In Firefox (later though):
+- Go to page "about:debugging"
+- Click `This Firefox`
+- Click `Load Temporary Add-on`

+In Chrome you can right-click in the extensions itself to `Inspect element`.
+In Firefox, you can do the same from the `This Firefox` page.

+I ended up preferring Chrome to get the basics working, it was a much easier workflow in the early stages

+### Possibilities

+- Write the extension in Sveltish.
+It's currently in JS to get it out of the ground, but it already calls back into Fable code
+- Sveltish-focused DOM tree
+- Show mapping expressions (understand the dependency expression graph)
+- Show subscribers (help to understand if cleanup is working, etc)
+- Live update
+- ...more